Love Is the Call

 Love Is the Call is the seventh studio album by the English band Cast, released on 16 February 2024.
 Produced by Youth, it is their first album recorded as a three-piece of singer and rhythm guitarist John Power, lead guitarist Liam "Skin" Tyson and drummer Keith O'Neill, with Power also playing bass on an album for the first time since he was in his previous band The La's.
 Reaching #22 in the UK charts, this was Cast's highest charting album since 1999's Magic Hour.

 Background

 John Power spent 2021 writing for what he described as "may well be Cast's last ever album."
 By the end of the year he had almost finished making demos for the new album, with plans to spend 2022 recording "like if Cast were doing a debut album now."

 Recording

 Since Power felt that the album was a return "to the space I sat in between The La's and Cast," he decided to play bass on it for the first time since he was in his former band.
 This meant that Cast recorded as a three-piece with Youth on board as producer, and work on the album wrapped up in late 2023.
+The album took approximately three weeks to record.